 The Beaton Institute is the official repository for historically significant records of Cape Breton University.
-Additionally, the Institute is a cultural heritage archive mandated to preserve the social, economic, political and cultural history of Cape Breton Island.
-It is a centre for local, regional, national and international research and strives to promote inquiry through innovative public programming and community based initiatives.
-Click here to read more about the history of the Beaton Institute and its namesake Sister Margaret Beaton.
+Additionally, the Institute is a cultural heritage archive mandated to preserve the social, economic, political, and cultural history of Cape Breton Island.
+It is a centre for local, regional, national, and global research and strives to promote inquiry through innovative academic and public programming initiatives.